Skip to content

 Maintaining a balance results in accumulated interest on the outstanding amount, with the rate depending on the card and potentially being quite high.
 As such, it is important to understand the terms before you apply.

 Credit cards are valued for their versatility.
-They enable you to carry out purchases, regardless of size, without needing immediate funds in your account.
+They enable you to carry out purchases without needing immediate funds in your account.

-Many credit cards reward your spending with cashback or points that can be redeemed for travel, goods, or services.
+They can have other functions too.
+Balance transfer cards help you consolidate and pay off debt and rewards credit cards offer perks such as cashback or points that can be redeemed for travel, goods, or services.

 How do loans work?